ivanbruel/webdriver.sh/README.md

 #### Does webdriver.sh install the Nvidia preference pane?

 No, you can install it at any point via Nvidia's installer package - webdriver.sh works fine alongside it or without it.

+#### Do I need to disable SIP?

+No, but you'll want to if you are modifying the drivers - making changes to a kext's Info.plist excludes it from the prelinked kernel the next time the caches are rebuilt.

 #### Will webdriver.sh mess with Nvidia's installer or 'repackage' the driver?